 I’m not sure if the interviewing system is flawed, or if I’m not doing it right.

-As a recent graduate the next step is looking for a job.
-The unemployed life just isn’t for me.
+As a recent graduate the next step is looking for a job, because that unemployed life just isn’t for me.
 Myself, along with hundreds of thousands of other graduates, are trolling the internet every day applying for any job that remotely resembles the career path we want to pursue.
 The application part is easy, it’s the interviewing part that is messing with my head.

 I need to make a good first impression so I arrive early.
 I sit in a foreign reception area scoping out the potential work space without looking like I’m actually scoping it out.
 Half of the staff that walks by say hello with a smile, easing me into my seat with the kind gesture.
-The other half just pass by without acknowledgement, reminding me that I’m not part the crew, yet.
+The other half just pass by without acknowledging, it’s just another reminder that I’m not part the crew, yet.

 I sit across from someone I have just met and try to focus on the questions that I am being asked.